xFrednet/Zaap/README.md

 # Zaap
 ![Zaap](res/ZaapLogo1920x1080.png)
-Zaap is a C++ game engien I am currenty developing.
+Zaap is a C++ game engine I am currenty developing.
 At the moment I focus my development Low-poly models and shader.

 Special thanks to: